srish/crashers/README.md

 We are using this webservice to query data from MassDot Crash Report System.
 It gives data in excel sheet format. http://services.massdot.state.ma.us/crashportal/CrashMapPage.aspx?Mode=Adhoc

+Link to the presentation slides for vwhackathon: https://docs.google.com/presentation/d/1Q-9rheeWBf249oFLWSi7dVvrh-iMI-ONrj2yFmIBzJc/edit#slide=id.g2a10c9a25_2_75